mansurarief/mansurarief.github.io/_posts/2023-09-13-hazard-and-operability-study-hazop.md

 ---
-layout: post
+layout: default
-title: Hazard and Operability Study (HAZOP)
+title: Hazard and Operability (HAZOP) Study
 permalink: hazard-and-operability-study-hazop
 tags: [safety]
 published: true
 ---

+# Hazard and Operability (HAZOP) Study

-In the rapidly evolving landscape of autonomous vehicles (AV) development, various atypical situations may occur, raising the significance of Hazard and Operability Study (HAZOP).
+In the rapidly evolving landscape of autonomous vehicles (AV) development, various atypical situations may occur, raising the significance of Hazard and Operability (HAZOP) study.
 This proactive tool ensures that potential hazards, like those arising when AV encounters foggy conditions, are identified and addressed during the vehicle's design phase.
 Given the inherent complexities and high stakes associated with AVs, HAZOP's role in ensuring vehicles not only perform optimally but also navigate unpredicted scenarios safely is indispensable.
 It represents an industry's commitment to marrying technological advancement with safety as priority.

 #### What is HAZOP?

-*Hazard and Operability Analysis (HAZOP)* is a proactive prevention tool applied to identify hazards and operational issues within a system or process.
+*Hazard and Operability (HAZOP)* is a proactive prevention tool applied to identify hazards and operational issues within a system or process.
 Its main objective is to ensure that adequate measures are in place to prevent undesirable outcomes.

 #### Why is it essential?